Joyal-Joshi/Digital_Blocks/3_Combinational_Circuits/README.md

 4. Magnitude comparator (4 bits)

 To check if A>B, we start form the MSB and move towards LSB if Ai = Bi until Ai > Bi.

-To check if A=B XNOR can be used, and to check A<B the above outputs can be passed through XNOR.
+To check if A=B XNOR can be used,

+and to check A<B the above outputs can be passed through XNOR.

+This 4 bit comparator can be cascaded by using the outputs of the LSB comparators.